iowi479/bfcomp/README.md

 This Implementation enables executing of Brainfuckprograms via a Interpreter or a JIT-Compiler.

-The JIT-Compiler is only tested in a Ubuntu-WSL2-Instance on a x86-64 machine.
+The JIT-Compiler is only tested in an Ubuntu-WSL2-Instance on a x86-64 machine.
 Other Systems may not work!

 ## Usage